How to blur the background in Photoshop Tutorial

 2. Place the first blur pin

 The blur pins tell Photoshop how much and where to blur.
-Photoshop automatically puts the first pin when you opened the field blur panel.
+Photoshop automatically puts the first pin when you open the field blur panel.
 Drag the pin to the background, or the area farthest away from the focal point.
-Drag the blur slider to the right until you get the appropriate amount of blur.
-(You can also adjust the blur level by dragging on the partial circle outside the pin.)

 This pin will have the biggest blur because it is the furthest point from the focus point.
 I chose a blur of 100 in the example image, but the numbers will change depending on the effect you want.
 By clicking on any pin, you can always go back and modify the blur.